BHFock/git-cl/docs/FUTURE.md

 ## Proposed Features

-### `git cl stash`
-Temporarily shelve changes in a changelist.
-Preserve the namelist, track stash reference, and show stashed state in `git cl st`.

 ### `git cl mv list_old list_new`
 Rename a changelist without altering its contents.

 ### `git cl join list_1 list_2 [...] list_new`
 Combine two or more changelists into a new one.

-### `git cl unstage list`
+### `git cl unstage list_name`
 Unstages all files from a changelist.

+### `git cl stash list_name`
+Temporarily shelve changes in a changelist.
+Preserve the changelist metadata, track stash reference, and show stashed state in `git cl st`.

+### `git cl unstash list_name`
+Restore a previously stashed changelist to the working directory.

 ### `git cl br list_name [branch_name]`
-Create a new Git branch for a changelist, handling file conflicts automatically.
-This would enable workflows where logical units of work (changelists) can be moved to dedicated branches for focused development or feature isolation.
+Create a new Git branch for a changelist, automatically stashing all other changelists and keeping the target changelist active on the new branch.
+This enables seamless workflows where logical units of work can be moved to dedicated branches while preserving other ongoing work through automatic stash management.